braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/create.md

 ### Access permissions

-Note that you must have the correct [permissions][9] in the Braze dashboard to view, create, or edit feature flags.
+Note that you must have [user permissions][9] in the Braze dashboard to view, create, or edit feature flags.

 To view the list of available feature flags, you must have the **Access Campaigns, Canvases, Cards, Feature Flags, Segments, Media Library** permission.